RogerHuba/de_notes/README.md

 <!-- markdownlint-disable MD033 -->
 <!-- markdownlint-disable MD004 -->

-# This is my combined reading notes for Code and Ops
+# Personal Notes for the Data Engineer Academy

 ## About Roger Huba

 I am Roger.
 I am a software developer with emphasis in Python, CyberSecurity Enthusiast, and aspiring Data Engineer.

-### This is how I will keep myself in a growth mindset
+## This is how I will keep myself in a growth mindset

 * Look at topics from a different perspective.
 * Be open to new ideas from those that are willing to share.
 * Be flexible.

-### Table of Contents
+---

+### 📚 SQL Lessons

 <details>
 <summary><strong>SQL</strong></summary>